 The Basilica in Venice is more than a magnificent performance venue.
 It is an allegory wrapped in the rich history of that famous seaport.
-Grandfathers labored to create its foundation in 1234, their sons toiled every day of their working life to build the 153’ walls, grandsons completed the roof, great-grandsons finished the interior.
+Grandfathers labored to create its foundation in 1234; their sons toiled every day of their working life to build the 153’ walls; grandsons completed the roof, and great-grandsons finished the interior.

 Love and devotion endure forever.
 These were the two main characters in each respective chapter in the building of the church.
 In the end, the Basilica of Sts.
 John and Paul is an evolving cascade of skilled craftsmen’s adoration for their city and their faith.
 Hundreds of years later, millions have paid homage to their dedication.

 Entering through the front doors is a breathtaking moment.
 The basilica’s marble floors and walls contain 25 burial places of Venice’s doges.
 Its columns are so massive, it takes eight to ten people to wrap arms around them.
 Smaller chapels extend from the sides of the church, adorned with paintings and frescoes of famous Italian artists and sculptors.
 The blue-lighted alter is such an immense structure, a 100-piece ensemble is dwarfed by its towering majesty.

 The basilica’s marble floors and walls contain 25 burial places of Venice’s doges.
 Its columns are so massive, it takes eight to ten people to wrap arms around them.